evoactivity/PlutoIPTV/README.md

 #### --time (optional)

 As it is now, Pluto only delivers a maximum of about 9-10 hours of EPG.
 The script defaults to 8.
-If you need more you can push it, but this setting was added more to limit EPG.
+If you need more you can push it, but this setting was added more to limit EPG than to add to it.

 #### --longitude, --latitude (optional)